MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 === Inner Workings of a Memory Allocator

 A memory allocator manages a block of memory.
 This block of memory is also referred to as a pool of memory or a chunk of memory.
 This block of memory that is managed by the allocator is just a region of raw bytes.
 It does not matter where these raw bytes are situated, for example while memory allocators generally work with heap memory there is no reason that the memory managed by the allocator cannot sit on the stack instead.
 A memory allocator is further able to allocate chunks of memory of any size from this region of memory.
-Allocation means to return an pointer to the callee where this pointer can be assumed to point to valid memory that the callee can interact with and that is at a minimum the size that the callee requested.
+Allocation means to return a pointer to the callee where this pointer can be assumed to point to valid memory that the callee can interact with and that is at a minimum the size that the callee requested.
 A memory allocator also needs to be able to deallocate memory by having the callee provide the address of previously allocated memory that was allocated by that allocator.
 The allocator can then mark this memory as deallocate and provide it again at a later time possibly with a different size.
 A memory allocator also must have a strategy for how it allocates the memory @alexandrescu2001modern.

 #figure(
   caption: [An Example of a Callee Requesting Memory.],